diego1389/dev_docs/AWS/Cloud certified practitioner/Cloud practitioner certif notes.md

         - Fully managed and compatible with a lot of services.
     - **AWS CodeArtifact:**
         - Storing and retrieving dependencies (software packages).
-        - WOrks with commong dependency management tools (npm, yarn, etc).
+        - WOrks with common dependency management tools (npm, yarn, etc).
         - Developers and CodeBuild can retrieve dependencies from CodeArtifact.
     - **AWS CodeStar:**
         - Unified UI to easily manage software development activities in one place.